 Sell the House?

 Hopefully, the prospect that your significant other or your family will either cheer you on, or disown you, has already been considered before making your announcement.
 Much is made of chucking the old job, selling the house, and setting up shop in the country somewhere to finally write that novel, write the opus, create the body of work.
 That is a healthy fantasy, but it is assumed that the artist does only one thing.
-As if one has nothing to do but paint pictures or write pages, or play music.
+That is, nothing to do but paint pictures or write pages, or play music.
 Not frivolously, mind you, but dedicated!
 How untrue and unprofessional this fantasy is.

 Personally, I have not yet taken the running leap off the proverbial cliff.
 Although I feel like I might be hanging on that always present branch that juts out from the cliffs face.
 There I probably am, dangling before I loose myself and let the wings take flight.
 Here, suspended between full commitment and drawing back from the edge of the cliff, I find that focusing on the one thing in order to succeed at being a full professional in my field requires many, many things unrelated to the popular idea of what being an artist means.
 Today’s artist must be able to do more than just the one thing well.